-- 11. The HFA has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the executive managers within the Authority who have responsibility for the development and maintenance of the governance environment, the head of internal audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates.

-- 12. The GAS Committee has continued its scrutiny programme during 2022/23, including the scrutiny of:

-- Fire Standards
+- 10. The HFA has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the executive managers within the Authority who have responsibility for the development and maintenance of the governance environment, the head of internal audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 11.
+The GAS Committee has continued its scrutiny programme during 2023/24, including the scrutiny of: - Fire Standards - Procurement - Equality, Diversity and Inclusion (EDI) Equality Impact Analysis - General Data Protection Regulation (GDPR) Compliance - EDI Staff Forums.

-- Procurement

-- Equality, Diversity and Inclusion (EDI) Equality Impact Analysis

-- General Data Protection Regulation (GDPR) Compliance

-- EDI Staff Forums.

-- 13. The induction of new Members and continuing training of all Members (via six Member Days and Member Champion meetings) during 2022/23 has further enabled Members to discharge the functions of the HFA.
+The induction of new Members and continuing training of all Members (via Member Days and Member Champion meetings) during 2023/24 has further enabled Members to discharge the functions of the HFA.

-- 14. During the 2022/23 financial year, the HFA and its committees met as follows:
+- 12. During the 2023/24 financial year, the HFA and its committees met as follows:

 - HFA nine occasions

 - GAS Committee seven occasions

-- Pension Board two occasions.
+- Pension Board two occasions

-- 15. Members of the Pension Board receive reports against a number of key workstreams designed to ensure that the Board operates in compliance with the Pension Regulator's Code of Practice for Pension Boards, this encompasses three broad areas: Governance, Administration and Communication.
+- 13. Members of the Pension Board receive reports against a number of key workstreams designed to ensure that the Board operates in compliance with the Pension Regulator's Code of Practice for Pension Boards, this encompasses three broad areas: Governance, Administration and Communication.

-- 16. The review of the effectiveness of the system of internal control is informed by:
+- 14. The review of the effectiveness of the system of internal control is informed by:

 - The work of Senior Officers

 - The work of Internal Audit

 - Corporate Risk and Opportunity

 - Performance information

 - The Authority's External Auditor, in their Auditor's Annual Report, Audit Completion Report, Annual Audit Letter and other reports.

-- 17. Internal Audit has undertaken a number of reviews during 2022/23.
+- 15. Internal Audit has undertaken a number of reviews during 2023/24.
 The following areas were covered:

-- Equality Impact Analysis

-- Firewatch

-- Prevention & Protection quality assurance
+- Bullying, Harassment and Discrimination

+- Enforcement Powers and Priorities

+- Effectiveness of Systems (used to learn from operational Incidents)

+- National Operational Guidance (NOG)

-- Service collaborations
+- Service Absolutes Process

-- Secondary contracts
+- Staff Development

+- Mobile Data Terminals (MDT) performance

-- GDPR
+- ICT Management Controls

-- Mid-year follow up

 - Key Financial Controls

-- Fire Service Rota

-- 18. The Authority is fully compliant against the CIPFA Financial Management Code.
+- 16. The Authority is fully compliant against the CIPFA Financial Management Code.
 Full compliance against the code became mandatory from 1 April 2022.

-- 19. The overall Head of Internal Audit opinion for the period 1 April 2022 to 31 March 2023 provides Reasonable Assurance.
+- 17. The Head of Internal Audit annual opinion for the period 1 April 2023 to 31 March 2024 was satisfied that, for the areas reviewed during the year, the Service has reasonable and effective risk management, control and governance processes in place.
 The Authority proactively utilises Internal Audit as an effective tool to receive independent assessment and assurance in targeted areas of work as identified by the Service Improvement Framework.

-- 20. The effectiveness of the governance framework is considered throughout the year by SLT, the GAS Committee and HFA.
+- 18. The effectiveness of the governance framework is considered throughout the year by SLT, the GAS Committee and HFA.
 Much of this is discharged through internal reports such as Management Accounts and Performance Reports as well as the work of Internal and External Audit.
 Any significant issues are captured via the risk management system and considered by the Fire Authority where appropriate.

-Governance Update 2022/23
+Governance Update 2023/24